The nonrepetitive colorings of grids: Introduction

-A lazy walk in a graph $G$ is a walk in the pseudograph obtained from $G$ by adding a loop at each vertex, that is, it allows that two consecutive vertices are the same vertex.
+\begin{definition} A lazy walk in a graph $G$ is a walk in the pseudograph obtained from $G$ by adding a loop at each vertex.
+In other words, in a lazy walk, two consecutive vertices may be the same. \end{definition}